osazcas/energy-optimizer/README.md

 ### Challenge 3: Demand Charge Management Optimization

 On this challenge, an enhanced `EnhancedBattery` model is utilized.
 The `EnhancedBattery` has the following parameters:
-- Rated energy or capacity of Ev in kWh.
+- Rated energy or capacity of Battery in kWh.
 - Rated power or maximum charging power in kW.
 - Charging efficiency.
 - Discharging efficiency.